-The Company has evaluated the effects of events subsequent to December 31, 2021, for recognition and disclosure, through to April 29, 2022, which is the date the financial statements were available to be issued.
-There were no material events that occurred subsequent to December 31, 2021.
+The Company has evaluated the effects of events subsequent to December 31, 2022, for recognition and disclosure, through to May 11, 2023, which is the date the financial statements were available to be issued.
+There were no material events other than that already disclosure that occurred subsequent to December 31, 2022.